samyiin/IdentifierNameNormalization/README.md

 3. "VCDimension" should be "VC" and "Dimension".
 4. “helloWORLD" should be "hello" and "WORLD"

-Python library *inflection* uses the logic regarding underscore and combination of upper and lower letters, so we build a name parser based on that.
+Python library *inflection* uses the logic regarding underscore and combination of upper and lower letters, but it doesn't keep the original capitalization, neither does it split numbers.
+We need the original caitalization for the masters thesis.
+So I guess I will just write one parser myself.